dphfox/wolf/docs/00-design/15-memory.md

 mutable by default; each declaration has exactly one assignment.

-Note that Wolf will optimise away these memory operations where possible, replacing them with in-place operations.
+Note that Wolf will optimise away these memory operations where possible, replacing them with cheaper options, or evaluating values at compile time.

+## Views

+TODO: views and reletting